anaypant/BeTheChange/docs/index.md

 - The youth is so busy lapping up music videos, sports videos, tiktoks etc increasingly leading to less to no partcipation in information directly related to their lives and their future. <br/> For example, recently (as of Sept.
 2022), Pres.
 Biden announced that he would execute a policy to cut $10,000 of student debt from students in low-middle income families.
 However, when I brought this topic up with my friends, and then later with my brother, they had not heard the news or if they had , they could not remember.

-> This culture is detrimental to our nation as a democracy.
+<em> This culture is detrimental to our nation as a democracy.
 Youth are our future and civic engagement and dialogue with them is necessary to shape that future.
 Misinformation leads to confusion and wrong decisions.
-It is important to separate fact from fiction.
+It is important to separate fact from fiction. </em>

 ## A proposal :

 As a member of the next generation who will be able to vote in the next election (...and anyone born before Nov.
 2006) I feel it is  urgent that my generation begins to educate themselves on national matters beyond the headlines, shorts and tweets..

-Therefore, I introduce <em> **"Be the Change”** , a novel and easy to use way to provide vetted , curated and relevant content to the youth and provides a plaltform to create a dialog that may impact a change </em>.
+<em> Therefore, I introduce <em> **"Be the Change”** , a novel and easy to use way to provide vetted , curated and relevant content to the youth and provides a plaltform to create a dialog that may impact a change </em>.